tiagolr/vnodes/README.md

 ```

 The marker can be any svg content, the component handles rotations and translations to the correct place along the edge given a percentage `perc` and the edge to place on.
+These markers are more versatile then defining them in svg using `<defs></defs>` although probably more expensive in terms of computation.
 The svg content should be centered at the origin for the transforms to work properly, the `offset` property can be used to correct alignments.